THIRU-1074/custom-Http-Server/README.md

 A lightweight, customizable HTTP server written in Java.
 It handles HTTP/1.0 and HTTP/1.1 requests, allows defining endpoints, and supports flexible response manipulation.

-- 🚂spired from simplicity of Express.js API, the Framework Interface would appear in similar way
+- 🚂inspired from simplicity of Express.js API, the Framework Interface would appear in similar way

 - 🧶ithreaded FrameWork,
     - Can handle multiple Clients concurrently